unknown-sudo-max/releases/readme.txt

 For detailed instructions and documentation, please visit the [official plugin documentation](https://unknown-sudo-max.github.io/custom-tables).

 == Changelog ==
+= 3.8.0 =
+* Added support for new features.
+* Improved performance and stability.

 = 3.7.0 =
 * Added support for new features.